Nigel Carter: Political life

 By 2001, Carter was living in Devizes, Wiltshire, and in that year a new local political party called the Devizes Guardians began to be formed, in the aftermath of the felling of five trees in the Devizes Market Place, where Carter's office then was.
 The party registered with the Electoral Commission on 19 June 2002.
 In its registration, it named Carter as its leader and chairman.

-On 1 May 2003, Carter was elected to Kennet District Council as a Devizes Guardian, in the Devizes North ward, commenting "We have to acknowledge there is an element of protest vote in the support we have had.
+On 1 May 2003, Carter was elected to Kennet District Council as a Devizes Guardian, for the Devizes North ward, commenting "We have to acknowledge there is an element of protest vote in the support we have had.
 The question of the future of the hospital has been paramount in the issues expressed by the people we have talked to, with transport coming a close second."
-However, four years later in May 2007 he lost the seat to a Conservative.
+In May 2007 he lost the seat to a Conservative.

-The District of Kennet was abolished in April 2009, as part the 2009 structural changes to local government in England, and replaced by a new Wiltshire Council unitary authority.
+The District of Kennet was abolished in April 2009, as part the changes to local government in England, and replaced by a new Wiltshire Council unitary authority.
 In the first elections to the new authority, on 4 June 2009, Carter was elected as a member for Devizes North.
 He is also a school governor and a member of the Devizes Development Partnership.

-In Wiltshire Council, the Devizes Guardians held three seats from 2009 to 2013, and these members formed a political group with Carter as Leader.
-However, they lost all these seats at the local elections of May 2013.
+On Wiltshire Council, the Devizes Guardians held three seats from 2009 to 2013, and these members formed a political group with Carter as leader.
+They lost all these seats at the local elections of May 2013.
+Carter retired as a councillor in May 2021 and from consultancy in 2020.